MinaHassanaghaei/StatB-2/README.md

-# Dealing with missing values
+#Dealing with missing values

+## General Information

+This repository is including the R package.

+**assignment**: B-2

+**Course**: STAT 545B (Term 1, 2022)

-## Package Description:
+## Package discrtiption:
 This is the R package named `Imputation` including the `impute function` for replacing the missing values with the desired given number.
-The function is working with `data frame`, the second arrgument of the function is selecting the `numerical column vector`.
-The given numbre is the third arrgument of the function which is repalced in to missing value place.
+The function is working with `data frame`(first argument of the function), the second argument of the function is selecting the `numerical column vector`.
+The given number is the third argument of the function which is replaced into missing value place.

-##

 ## Testing
+For testing the function `library(testthat)` has been used.
+More information about this library can be found here: https://cran.r-project.org/web/packages/testthat/testthat.pdf

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example that shows you how to solve a common problem:

 ``` r
 library(Imputation)